LovemoreC/Stands/README.md

 It also supports submission workflows for offers, property applications, and account opening requests with basic status tracking and notification storage.

+## Account Opening Workflow

+Realtors capture account opening requests from the dashboard or by submitting the multipart form at `POST /applications/account`.
+The initial submission only stores the request and marks it as `submitted`.
+Managers review new requests, upload any missing documents, and approve them via the `POST /account-openings/{id}/approve` (or `/applications/account/{id}/approve` for file uploads) endpoints.
+Approval sets the status to `manager_approved`, records a notification, and triggers the email dispatch to the deposit mailbox.
+Once a request is approved, management can provision the target account and track incoming deposits using the existing `/account-openings/{id}/open` and `/account-openings/{id}/deposit` endpoints.

 ## Setup

 ```